 Or, perhaps he knew all along.
 I'm certain of it.
 Othello refused to promote him, his loyal lieutenant.
 Why?
 He understood lago's nature.
 Remembered the vile deeds they shared.
 Joint rape of girls before beheading them.
-I heard that story and others from servants' whispers.
+Heard that story and others from servants' whispers.
 What is this man-love that binds all to its will?
 What unspeakable deeds do they, as warriors, share?
-How they entered the homes of the conquered and slew the cowering children?
+How they entered the homes of the conquered and hevants her that that slew the cowering children?
 Were they above torture?
 Did they laugh then and form a circle to watch each one of them deflower a girl, a boy, their trousers bulging with mutual delight?
-Was that the ceremony celebrating blood, pain and ravishment?
+So the erotic desire for each other became the real goal of wild debauchery.